Azure/Enterprise-Scale/docs/EnterpriseScale-FAQ.md

 ## FAQ

-This page will list frequently asked question for Enterprise-scale design as well as Contoso Implementation.
+This page will list frequently asked question for Enterprise-Scale reference implementations
 ### What does "Landing Zone" map to in Azure in the context of Enterprise-Scale?

 From Enterprise-Scale point of view, Subscription is the "Landing Zone" in Azure.